garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 ## Introduction
 Simulation theory has been getting a lot of attention lately.
 However, it seems to have been misinterpreted by some as proof we are most likely in a simulation.
 This seems to me an incorrect conclusion to come to from the argument.

-Therefore, in this article I discuss what simulation theory is, why it's important and what some of the possbile consequences of the theory are.
+Therefore, I thought it would be interesting to take a look at what simulation theory is, why it's important and what some of the possbile consequences of the theory are.

 First let's look at what the theory is.